onchainengineering/hmi-wirtual/docs/admin/provisioners.md

    ```

    You can verify that your provisioner daemons have successfully connected to
-   Coderd by looking for a debug log message that says
+   Wirtuald by looking for a debug log message that says
    `provisioner: successfully connected to wirtuald` from each Pod.

 ## Example: Running an external provisioner on a VM